OttPeterR/addon-babybuddy/README.md

 4. On the Nginx Proxy Manager admin dashboard, navigate to **Hosts** -> **Proxy Hosts** -> **Add Proxy Host**.
 Enter the domain you want to use to access Baby Budy (e.g., `babybuddy.example.duckdns.org`).
 Use `http` as the scheme (i.e., how Baby Buddy is accessed locally).
 Enter the Home Assistant local IP address as the Forward IP (e.g. `192.168.1.100`).
 Enter `8000` as the forward port (or whatever you have set up in the Baby Buddy add-on configuration as the port.)
 Under the **SSL** tab, select ***Request a new SSL certificate*** and check ***Force SSL*** and agree.

 5. In the Baby Budy add-on configuration, under `CSRF_TRUSTED_ORIGINS` enter your domain for Baby Buddy (e.g., `https://babybuddy.example.duckdns.org`).
+If you want to use multiple domains, enter them with a comma and no space (eg `http://baby.example.com,https://babybuddy.mydomain.com`)

 You should now be able to acess Baby Buddy via your domain (e.g., [https://babybuddy.example.duckdns.org]).
 You may want to use a Markdown card or a Button set up to your domain.